-The most common maternal manifestations of preeclampsia are hypertension and proteinuria.
+The most common manifestations of preeclampsia in the birthing parent are hypertension and proteinuria.
 In some cases, preeclampsia may progress in the absence of hypertension or proteinuria.
-Over one-third of women in a British study of women with eclampsia experienced seizures before hypertension or proteinuria had been identified.
+Over one-third of partcipants in a British study of individuals with eclampsia experienced seizures before hypertension or proteinuria had been identified.
 (107) Consequently, midwives and clients should be vigilant for other signs and symptoms of end-organ dysfunction associated with preeclampsia (see text box below; Table 5 offers a fuller explanation of the pathological processes underlying maternal and fetal manifestations of preeclampsia).
 Presence of edema and weight gain should not be used in the assessment of HDP, as neither is predictive of the progression of HDP.
 (13) As assessing liver enzymes and other biochemical and hematologic markers of HDP has become an important part of diagnosis and assessment of HDP, consultants may suggest such tests be done by the midwife prior to or after consultation.
-Table 13 (page 28) lists tests commonly used to monitor maternal and fetal well-being in HDP.
+Table 13 (page 28) lists tests commonly used to monitor the well-being of both of the gestational parents and infant in HDP.